Delicious Curry Calamari(Squid, Cuttlefish, Scuttle)

 • Heat oil in a medium pot over medium heat.

-• When hot, add onion and hot pepper and fry until golden brown.
+• When hot, add onion and hot pepper and fry until the edges are golden brown.

 • Add the curry powder and cook for 3 mins.
 Add 2 tbs green seasoning, ½ cup water and cook until grainy and fragrant, another 3-5 minutes.

-• Stir in seasoned calamari and mix well to combine, a couple of minutes.
+• Stir in seasoned calamari, thyme sprigs and mix well to combine, a couple of minutes.
 Cover, reduce heat to medium low and cook for 20-30 mins until the sauce evaporates, stirring every 10 mins.

 • Test for doneness and add more water if it is still tough and continue cooking under the desired tenderness is achieved.

-• Finish off with chopped bandhania, cumin and salt if required.
+• Finish off with chopped bandhania(or scallion), cumin and salt if required.

 Video